The Bell Witch Web Site

 Question: Is it true that the Bell Witch came into existence as the result of Betsy Bell's having been physically abused by her father?

 The theory that a poltergeist can in some cases be evoked by recurrent spontaneous psychokinesis (mind over matter in an involuntary sense) was developed in large part by Dr. Nandor Fodor, a psychologist.
 The theory states in a nutshell that a poltergeist can be evoked as the result of severe emotional trauma, usually on the part of a teenager with repressed psychokinetic energy.
-Much emotional trauma was present during the John Bell era and was shared among many people, not just the Bell family.
+Much emotional trauma was present during the John Bell era and was shared among many people, and not just the Bell family.

 Question: Is it true that John Bell and Kate Batts were "involved," and had a falling-out that resulted in him killing her and her coming back from "the other side" to haunt him?